shorepine/tulipcc/README.md

 [**See the full Tulip API**](docs/tulip_api.md) for more details on all the graphics, sound and input functions.

 Below are a few getting started tips and small examples.
 The [full API](docs/tulip_api.md) page has more detail on everything you can do on a Tulip.

+Any big challenges getting this going?
+Please [chat with us on our discussions page.](https://github.com/bwhitman/tulipcc/discussions)

 ```python